Are You Backing Up Your Important Data? Part 1

 The second way to lose data is logical (software).
 There is a variety of ways this can happen, including accidental deletion, viruses and corruption.
 Most of these are easily understood but ‘data corruption’ needs some explaining.
 Data corruption is when an error occurs to the data during reading, writing, storing or transferring.
 In the early days of Windows, you could lose data simply by turning the computer off either during the boot-up or shut-down process.

 We mentioned viruses as one form of data loss.
 While many viruses do not delete data, there is one very nasty virus, Crypto Locker, which encrypts your data and charges you to get your data back.
 While the virus is easy to remove, the encryption isn’t.
-Currently, the only fix for this is to pay the ransom fee.
+Currently, the only fixes for this are to pay the ransom fees, or restore completely from a backup.
 What complicates matters is if you overwrite your good data with the encrypted files.